 Keep kitchen drawers and cabinets organized with trays, bins and containers.
 This is something that you’ll have to spend some time setting up but by keeping your drawers and cabinets organized with bins, trays, baskets and containers this will help keep you motivated to use them and to put things away when not in use!
 I could’t live without my favorite drawer organizers and they make it so easy when I’m emptying the dish washer, need a place to stow those stray rubbers bands, or need to get the toys (dog and human) out of site!
 They also make it easy to find things when you are on the hunt.
 Remember – everything has a place and everything in its place!

 An organized junk drawer will change your life in regard to keeping your counter tops neat and tidy!
-This is my previous kitchen because my current rental is too dark to get decent photos but I’ll be sharing some simple tips for staying organized in the kitchen next week so stay tuned for that.
+This is my previous kitchen because my current rental is too dark to get decent photos but I’ll be sharing some simple tips for staying organized in the kitchen next week so stay tuned for that (you can now find my kitchen organization post HERE).

 These baskets are the absolute best for not scratching up your cabinets on the inside.
 They glide in and out easily and come in several sizes and colors.
 I use them all over the house.